Tibbd5/AdventOfCode2021/README.md

 "# AdventOfCode2021"

-learning python, so the solutions are not elegant : )
+Learning python, so the solutions are not elegant : )